Steven113/Byte-Shuffled-Array/README.md

 is retrieved or set the entire array is not unshuffled.
 Instead, the getters and setters use the key to work out where the item was moved and get it from there.

+Character arrays are given a different treatment to other types.
+With a character array a new array that is four times as large as the original char array is generated.
+For every character in the array three copies of it are added.
+The resulting array is shuffled.
+The special shuffling for character arrays is intended to provide basic interference with pattern analysis.

 ## ByteShuffledArray
 This class shuffles arrays at the byte level.
 The array that is passed in is treated as a char array with sizeof(type stored in array) * numElements.
 When a item is retrieved the